>

 Food costing is the process of calculating the overall cost of the food and ingredients used in a restaurant over a specific period.
 These calculations are not limited to individual dishes but encompass all food-related expenses during the evaluated timeframe.

-Once the price of each ingredient is determined, it is converted into an associated portion cost for that dish.
+Once the price of each ingredient is determined, it’s converted into an associated portion cost for that dish.
 For example, the ground beef associated with making a burger may be calculated at $5.00 per pound and then converted to $0.31 per ounce ($5.00 / 16 ounces per pound) to calculate the total cost of the patty.
 In this example, a quarter-pound (or 4-ounce) patty would translate to a portion cost of $1.24.
-Once each portion cost is calculated, they are added together for a total dish cost, which operators can use to set a profitable menu price.
+Once each portion cost is calculated, they’re added together for a total dish cost, which operators can use to set a profitable menu price.

 Costing a Dish Using Food Costing

-Food costing gives managers a much broader view of food-related expenses by analyzing costs as they are incurred across a specific period.
+Food costing can give managers a much broader view of food-related expenses by analyzing costs as they’re incurred across a specific period.
 Unlike recipe costing, which zeroes in on the costs associated with an individual menu item, food costing is calculated as the total cost of goods sold (COGS) during the period.
-To get the best picture of costs and how they influence profitability within the restaurant, most operators will analyze food costs on both a theoretical and actual basis.
+To get the best picture of costs and how they influence profitability within the restaurant, most operators analyze food costs on both a theoretical and actual basis.

 Analyzing Theoretical Food Cost